yuninxia/HPCToolkit/doc/src/users/overview.md

 As a result, a principal focus of work on HPCToolkit has been the design and implementation of techniques to provide accurate fine-grain measurements of production applications running at scale.
 For tools to be useful on production applications on large-scale parallel systems, large measurement overhead is unacceptable.
 For measurements to be accurate, performance tools must avoid introducing measurement error.

 Both source-level and binary instrumentation can distort application performance through a variety of mechanisms (Mytkowicz et al. 2009).
 Frequent calls to small instrumented procedures can lead to considerable measurement overhead.
 Furthermore, source-level instrumentation can distort application performance by interfering with inlining and template optimization.
 To avoid these effects, many instrumentation-based tools intentionally refrain from instrumenting certain procedures.
 Ironically, the more this approach reduces overhead, the more it introduces *blind spots*, i.e., intervals of unmonitored execution.
-For example, a common selective instrumentation technique is to ignore small frequently executed procedures --- but these may be just the thread synchronization library routines that are critical.
+For example, a common selective instrumentation technique is to ignore small frequently executed procedures; however, those routines may be mutex lock operations that introduce performance bottlenecks!
 Sometimes, a tool unintentionally introduces a blind spot.
-A typical example is that source code instrumentation suffers from blind spots when source code is unavailable, a common condition for math and communication libraries.
+A typical example is that source code instrumentation suffers from blind spots when source code is unavailable, a common condition for vendor-provided math and communication libraries.

 To avoid these problems, HPCToolkit eschews instrumentation and favors the use of *asynchronous sampling* to measure and attribute performance metrics.
 During a program execution, sample events are triggered by periodic interrupts induced by an interval timer or overflow of hardware performance counters.